How does Microsoft make its billions? Microsoft revenue breakdown 2025

 On the other hand, for Microsoft, this acquisition is a long-term investment in cloud gaming and will hopefully significantly increase the company's revenue in 5 years.
 An Omida research shows that Cloud Gaming is expected to grow from $3.7Bn in 2021 up to $12 Bn by 2026.
 In this very industry, Microsoft already holds a 60% market share.
 The first step to this would be adding all other Activision-owned games to the Microsoft Game Pass.
 A collection of AAA games to it would attract even more users, that by the way reached 25 million in 2021 after a 39% growth from 2020.
 Microsoft assures that Activison acquisition will bring fair prices for gamers and games, and will lower the price range.

-How Much Money Does Microsoft have
+How Much Money Does Microsoft Have

 According to NASDAQ, Microsoft's market cap is at $1.99T, and a declared revenue in 2021 is equal to $168Bn.
 Based on this data, but also considering expenses, revenue and profit, GoBanking Rates estimates that Microsoft values ~$456Bn.
-Taking into account Microsoft acquisitions in the pas years, and as well its product development focus, there might be a change in its marketcap, value and price/share.
+Taking into account Microsoft acquisitions in the past years, and as well its product development focus, there might be a change in its marketcap, value and price/share.
 However, it all depends on how the company will manage the existing products, and the way it will develop further.